BG3-Community-Library-Team/bg3-community/Tutorials/General/Shipping-Items-to-Users.md

 > * It is a requirement to use a tutorial chest summoning mod if you wish to get an item from it after the tutorial.
 > * If too many mods that use the Tutorial Chest are installed, the chest will become cluttered and hard to sort through.
 > * There is no granularity or customization in the way you can utilize the Tutorial Chest, such as choosing when an item will spawn, or if there will be a cost to acquire the item.
 > * If a user wishes to have multiple of an item found in the chest, authors must include multiple of the same item.
-Else users will have to use a tutorial chest summoning mod to duplicate the chest.
+Else users will have to use a tutorial chest summoning mod or the Item Shipment Framework to duplicate/refresh the chest.
 <!-- {blockquote:.is-danger} -->

 ### Getting Started